Play and Creativity in Counseling Certificate

 - Page Thanasiu, PhD, University of Central Florida, LMHC, NCC, Registered Play Therapist-Supervisor

-- Sean Jennings, PsyD, Florida Institute of Technology, LMHC
+- Sean Jennings, PsyD, Florida Institute of Technology, LMHC, Registered Play Therapist-Supervisor

-After graduation from the play and creativity in counseling certificate program and achievement of the play therapy credential, students' career choices are greatly expanded.
-Students, now professionals, have their choice of private practice, non-profits, educational institutions, hospitals, and clinics.
-Because the need for Play Therapists will increase over the next 10 years and there are only a handful of programs in Florida, job opportunities will be abundant.
+After graduation from the Play and Creativity in Counseling certificate program, students’ career choices are greatly expanded.
+Students, now professionals, have their choice of private practice, non-profits, educational institutions, hospitals and clinics.
+Because the need for counselors specially trained to treat younger populations will continue to increase over the next 10 years and there are only a handful of programs in Florida, job opportunities will be abundant.

 - A play therapist’s average salary is $5,000 - $7,000 more than that of traditional mental health counselors.